webplatform/docs-wpd/Community/Meetings/General/index.md

 ** The [https://www.w3.org/Bugs/Public/show_bug.cgi?id=20160 consolidation of editorial pages] that Garbee is working on ** Updating the Topic Hierarchy and Architecture pages that Julee is working on ** The [https://www.w3.org/Bugs/Public/show_bug.cgi?id=19390 session bug] that shepazu hopes will be resolved this weekend.
+* The Content Task Force will not meet for the next two weeks.
+We will resume again 1/3/2013.

 ===Action Items===